waldrain/waldrain.github.io/pv.md

 2022-03-05 inverter still running smoothly non-stop, sunny;
-C 198 kWh in the morning with a voltage around 25.9V according to V. disconnected ther broken S epever tracer charger
+C 198 kWh in the morning with a voltage around 25.9V according to V. disconnected the broken S epever tracer charger

+2022-03-10 18:40 inverter still running smoothly non-stop, sunny every day;
+cornelius washed three timnes in the oast few days, we washed once today;
+C 208.3 kWh with a voltage around 26.2V according to V.
+E 58.9 kWh;
+disconnected to hook up the new rnogy rover 20A charger for the S panels